Dear Clinton supporters: Recount won't matter

 This system shows that improved technology can both enhance the integrity of our election system -- a standard Republican talking point -- and also make voting more accessible to more people, thereby increasing the electorate -- something Democrats usually strive to achieve.

 The recounts in Wisconsin, Michigan, and Pennsylvania will do nothing to assuage the fears of Clinton supporters who recoil at the thought of a Trump presidency.
-But at a minimum, they should force politicians on all sides to re-examine how we run our elections.
+Trump's dangerous allegation that there were millions of illegal voters similarly does nothing but stir up unnecessary controversy at a time when he should be working to bring the country together.

+At a minimum, these activities should force politicians on all sides to re-examine how we run our elections.
 Like it or not, Donald Trump will become our next president.
 Hopefully, when he runs for re-election in four years, we will have a stronger election system that makes voting easier, more convenient and accessible, less susceptible to manipulation, and more easily verifiable.
 That's the closest to a "win" that Clinton and her supporters can expect.